evannetwork/tnt-docs/didcomm/didcomm/README.md

 ## TNT DIDComm service endpoint

 DIDComm messages can be sent to TRUST&TRACE via the specific [DIDComm endpoint](https://tntservices-ce07.azurewebsites.net/api/didcomm).
-The system will handle and decrypt each message for the registered users and there identities.
+The system will handle and decrypt each message for the registered users and their identities.
 The business logic of TRUST&TRACE supports these protocols:

 * [DID Exchange](https://github.com/hyperledger/aries-rfcs/tree/master/features/0023-did-exchange)
 * [Issue Credential](https://github.com/hyperledger/aries-rfcs/tree/master/features/0036-issue-credential)